-- Two option trades were recorded on ICE in the fourth quarter, which was down from ten in the previous quarter. - One call and one put were traded with strike prices of \$13.00 and \$15.00 for settlement in December 2022.
-Less option trading coincided with more stable allowance prices.
+- Twenty-two option trades were recorded on ICE in the third quarter, which was four fewer than the previous quarter. - Sixteen calls and six puts were traded with strike prices between \$11 and \$17, the majority for settlement in December 2023.
+All call option trades had strike prices of \$14 or more, higher than puts, which had strike prices between \$11 and \$13.